micropython/micropython/docs/rp2/quickref.rst

 The channels can be clocked by external sources, using an edge-sensitive input mode for frequency measurement, and a level-sensitive input mode for duty cycle measurement.

-For more information on this topic you can see the PWM module in the rp2040 datasheet.
+For more information on this topic you can see the PWM module in the rp2040 datasheet <https://datasheets.raspberrypi.org/rp2040/rp2040-datasheet.pdf>

 Use the ``machine.PWM`` class::